mattczyz/flink-orc/README.md

 }

 dependencies {
-    compile 'com.github.mattczyz:flink-orc:release-0.2'
     compileOnly 'org.apache.hadoop:hadoop-common:2.8.3'
+    compile 'com.github.mattczyz:flink-orc:release-0.3'
+    # For reflection based writers
+    compile ('org.apache.hive:hive-exec:2.3.4:core')
 }
 ```

 ## Usage

 ### Encoder
-To configure the sink, an implementation of `OrcRowEncoder[T]` is required with logic to transform user record `T` into `ColumnVectors` and then populate `VectorizedRowBatch`.
+To configure the sink with Encoder, an implementation of `OrcRowEncoder[T]` is required with logic to transform user record `T` into `ColumnVectors` and then populate `VectorizedRowBatch`.

 Helper methods:
 * nextIndex(batch) - returning the next row index as Int